 In 2007, an Australian woman in her fifties traveled to Bangkok for a tummy tuck and breast lift.
 Upon her discharge, she developed an infection a few days after the surgery.
 She returned to the clinic for a follow-up (at her own cost) and then flew home ill.
 It turned out that it was a potentially fatal infection.
 She required additional treatment after she arrived back in Australia.
 The private clinic where she underwent the original procedure was most likely non-regulated.
 As a result, its hygienic standards were insufficient.
 Always make sure, therefore, to go to an accredited institution.

-Medical Tourism for Senior Citizens Is Not Always Worth It
+Is Medical Tourism for Senior Citizens Worth It?

 While traveling abroad may seem like an attractive option in addressing medical problems, there are many complications that can arise.
 These can threaten your life and also empty your pockets.